alibei/manifest/README.md

 If your compiling fails with error: no member named 'set_feedback' in 'struct amplifier_device' please apply this patch:
  - https://review.arrowos.net/c/ArrowOS/android_hardware_libhardware/+/10901 (Thx Franz Lopez)

-If you are building with included gapps you may have to do this if you have not enough space in /product:
+If you are building and getting the error that you don't have enough space in /product:

 You have to revert the /cust to /product patch.
 Here is the commit:
  - https://github.com/alibei/android_kernel_xiaomi_sm6150-oss/commit/6f20f6d4d89dee04a8acf0bae7687316acdeb96d